Intersections on tropical moduli spaces: Intersections on the space of parametrized curves

-Let $\M{n}{r}{\Delta}$ be the moduli space of rational $n$-marked labelled parametrized curves of degree $\Delta$ in $\RR^r$.
-Its construction as a tropical cycle can be found in \cite[4.7]{GKM07}.
-After fixing one of the marked leaves $x_i$ as \emph{anchor leaf} (we avoid ``root leaf'' as, from the botanic point of view, this is nonsense), we can identify $\M{n}{r}{\Delta}$ with $\calM_{[n] \cup \Delta} \times \RR^r$, where the first factor parametrizes the abstract curve $C$ and the second factor contains the coordinates of the image point of the anchor leaf $x_i$.
 So again, cones in $\M{n}{r}{\Delta}$ correspond to combinatorial types of the underlying abstract curves, but this time the minimal cone is not zero- but $r$-dimensional because we can move the curve in $\RR^r$. \\ For enumerative purposes, we would like to identify curves whose only difference is the labelling of the non-contracted leaves.
 Let $\calM_{n}(\RR^r,\Delta)$ denote the set of these \emph{unlabelled} curves.
 Then the number of elements in a general fibre of the map $\M{n}{r}{\Delta} \rightarrow \calM_{n}(\RR^r,\Delta)$ forgetting the labelling of the non-contracted leaves equals the number of possibilities to label a general unlabelled curve, which is